TECHNICAL STILL LIFES

 People and technology.
-The man is all technique.
+Mankind is all technique.
 The human condition is a technical condition.
 Technical devices have become our second nature.
 It is both our poison as our medicine*.
 My approach is simple and trivial.
-I use devices from my surroundings as topics for my paintings.
+I use household devices from my surroundings as topics for my paintings.
 The base of my work is the intensive study of the real world.
-Not to copy faithfully, but by mixing it with my own visual, emotional experiences.
+Not to copy it faithfully, but by mixing it with my own visual, emotional experiences.
 This gives the work more expression, from my own selective perception.

 This results in the series technique still lifes, painted in the period 1990 till now.